Diameter of General Kn\"odel Graphs: Introduction

 \section{Introduction}

 In this paper, all graphs are simple and finite.
-A simple and finite graph $G(V,E)$ consists of two finite sets, $V\ne\emptyset$ is the set of its vertices and $E$ is a set of some two-elements subset of $V$.
-If $E\ne\emptyset$, then each element of $E$ is called as an edge of $G$.
-We denoted the edge $\{x,y\}$ by $xy$ and we call $x$ and $y$ as the the ends of $xy$.
-Two vertices are called adjacent if they are the ends of an edge.
-The set of all adjacent of a vertex $x$ is denoted by $N(x)$.
-A graph is bipartite if its vertex set can be partitioned into two subsets so that every edge has one end in each of them.
-A walk in a simple graph is a sequence $x_1x_2\cdots x_{\ell}$, whose terms are the vertices of the graph such that each two consecutive vertices are adjacent.
-We say that the walk $x_1x_2\cdots x_{\ell}$ connects $x_1$ to $x_{\ell}$ and refer to it as $x_1x_{\ell}$-walk and the number $\ell-1$ is called as the length of the walk.
+A simple and finite graph $G=(V,E)$ consists of two finite sets, $V\ne\emptyset$ is the set of its vertices and $E$ is a set of some two-elements subset of $V$.
+If $E\ne\emptyset$, then each element of $E$ is called an edge of $G$.
+We denoted the edge $\{x,y\}$ by $xy$ and we call $x$ and $y$ as the end points of $xy$.
+Two vertices are called adjacent if they are the end points of an edge.
+The set of all vertices adjacent to a vertex $x$ is denoted by $N(x)$.
+A graph is bipartite if its vertex set can be partitioned into two subsets so that every edge has one end points in each of them.
+A walk in a simple graph is a sequence $x_0x_1x_2\cdots x_{\ell}$, whose terms are the vertices of the graph such that each two consecutive vertices are adjacent.
+We say that the walk $x_0x_1x_2\cdots x_{\ell}$ connects $x_0$ to $x_{\ell}$ and refer to it as $x_0x_{\ell}$-walk and the number $\ell$ is called the length of the walk.
 A path in a graph is a walk with distinct vertices in it.
-The length of a path is equal to the number of edges that its consecutive vertices make, or one less than the number of its vertices.
-The length of the shortest $xy$-path is called as the distance between two vertices $x$ and $y$ and we denote it by $d(x,y)$.
-The diameter of a graph $G$, $diam(G)$, is the greatest distance between two vertices of $G$.
-For more terminology we refer the reader to \cite{bm}.
+Given two vertices $x$ and $y$, the distance between them, denoted by $d(x,y)$, is the length of the shortest $xy$-path.
+The diameter of a graph $G$, $\diam(G)$, is the greatest distance between two vertices of $G$.
+For more terminology, we refer the reader to \cite{bm}.

+Two intrested and exciting concepts in communication networks are gossiping and broadcasting problems.
+In broadcasting problems, a person has some informations that have to be communicated to others, while in gossiping problems, each person in the network knows a part of the subject and wants to communicate it to others.
+In gossiping, if two people can talk to each other, for example, through a telephone conversation, they will pass all their information to each other.
+For this purpose, various questions have been raised and examined: A person may not be able to communicate with everyone, Multi-person conversations may occur and etc. A gossiping is complete when everyone knows the complete information.

+Let $f(n)$ be the minimum number of calls necessary to complete a gossiping among $n$ people where any pair of people may call each other (complete graph), it has been proven by various methods that $f(1)=0, f(2)=1, f(3)=3, f(n)=2(n-2)$, for $n\geqslant4$.